Hildebrand Law, P.C. mobile logo

 The Judge denied his request for child support from Ethel solely because Charles is not the son’s guardian as – she said – the statute requires.
 However, Charles argued that this requirement was removed from the statute, and the Court of Appeals agreed with him.
 It sent the case back to the divorce court to reconsider the attorney fees and support issues.

 If things are not going well in your divorce, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.